microsoft/fluentui-react-native/packages/components/Button/SPEC.md

    * - 'primary' or 'accent': Emphasizes the button as a primary action.
 'Accent' added to support Mobile platform naming convention, maps to 'primary'.
    * - 'subtle': Minimizes emphasis to blend into the background until hovered or focused.
    * - 'outline': Similar to subtle but has a border.
 Implemented for mobile endpoints only.
 Maps to default on other platforms.
-   * @default 'primary' on mobile endpoints, other platform have a separate style when no apperance is passed.
+   * @default 'primary' on mobile endpoints, other platform have a separate style when no appearance is passed.
    */
   appearance?: 'primary' | 'subtle' | 'accent' | 'outline';

   /**
    * A button can fill the width of its container.
+   * Not supported from Fluent Android, renders as-is.
    * @default false
    */
   block?: boolean;